What Are Closing Costs in Missouri?

 - How experienced are you with transactions similar to mine?

-- Can you share examples of successful cost reduction techniques from past deals?
+- Can you share examples of successful cost-reduction techniques from past deals?

 How Can Technology Assist in Estimating and Reducing Closing Costs?